nobuf/list-of-cities-in-japan/README.md

 - `city_en` — Name in English.
 It comes from Wikipedia data via [langlinks-server](https://github.com/nobuf/langlinks-server).
 It sometimes includes the prefecture name like "Hakodate, Hokkaido", but can also be just "Otaru" without Hokkaido.
 - `city_ja` — Name in Japanese.
 - `special_district_ja` — [Some big cities](https://en.wikipedia.org/wiki/Cities_designated_by_government_ordinance_of_Japan) have special districts ([特別区](https://ja.wikipedia.org/wiki/%E7%89%B9%E5%88%A5%E5%8C%BA)) within the city.

+## Contributing

+If you have any ideas let @nobuf know by opening an issue.
+Pull requests are always welcome.

+## License

+MIT